antronerds/r2-training-courses/docs/Finding_structural_variants.md

 Chromothripsis
 --------------
-While investigating the WGS data an interesting phenomenon was observed.
+While investigating the WGS data, an interesting phenomenon was observed.
 In some tumor samples parts of the genome appeared to be riddled with structural variants, resulting in a shredded chromosomal structure.

 * Go to the overview page with circos plots.